FAQs

 Can I meet with someone from the admissions team?

-Prospective students are welcome to visit SSP.
-SSP conducts informational interviews on Wednesdays and Fridays from 10:00am to 12:00pm from May through December, and hosts frequent online and in-person events for students to learn more about the program.
-To learn more about scheduling an informational interview and other ways to get in touch with the admissions team, visit our Connect With SSP page.
+Prospective students are welcome to visit SSP or connect with the Admissions Team virtually.
+SSP hosts frequent online and in-person events for students to learn more about the program.
+To learn more about how to schedule a meeting with an admissions team member and other ways to get in touch with the admissions team, visit our Connect With SSP page.

 After You Apply